 You get referrals not because you are lucky, but because your offerings are par excellence.
-So, be passionate about the products you sell.
+So, be passionate about the product you sell.
 Have only the highest quality in stock.
-Let your sales associates then treat your customers with the best shopping experience possible.
+Let your sales employees then treat your customers with the best shopping experience possible.

 2. Keep Your Customers At the Heart of Your Business

 Sans customers, nil referral program.
-To bring your referral campaign into fruition, you need to establish healthy customer rapports.
+To bring your referral campaign to fruition, you need to establish healthy customer rapport.

 So, be deliberate with the experience you endorse in-store.
 Ensure it inspires a positive brand affiliation.
 Then automatically, your customers would be delighted to spread the word.